Updated: Aug 1

 This level of fluency of value delivery and learning takes and organization closer to the unattainable perfection vision of higher adaptivity and innovation.

 At this organizational maturity, the team-level silos have been systemically fought and almost gone.
 There are no more walls between specialists and teams.
 All the teams within a given value area work as one.
-They are now, what we like to call, a team of teams.
+They are now, what we like to call, a team of teams, where multiple teams work as one and form a collaborative ecosystem.
 Notice how the understanding of team-ness changes in widens as an organization progresses on the map:

 A team of teams in a value area is fantastic as it speeds up delivery and learning at the organizational level because of fewer barriers between the individual teams.
 This creates more transparency for empirical control and improvements.